linkml/linkml/linkml/generators/PythonGenNotes.md

         `opt_multi_integer: Optional[Union[int, List[int]]] = empty_list()`

-    * The absence of a list property is always represented as an emtpy list:
+    * The absence of a list property is always represented as an empty list:
         ```
         if self.opt_multi_integer is None:
             self.opt_multi_integer = []